Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - An electrical rating of 90 Watts, 0.75 AMPS, 120 Volts, and 60 Hertz

 We know that maintaining RV equipment can be extraordinarily pricey, so one of the benefits that we’re thrilled about with any purchase of Pirit’s equipment is the free inclusion of an 18-month limited manufacturer’s warranty.
-This means that if the hose is defective or breaks during regular use, you can claim a replacement hose at no cost.
+This means that if the water hose is defective or breaks during regular use, you can claim a replacement water hose at no cost.

 To claim your replacement, you need to send Pirit a copy of the original purchase receipt or credit card statement with proof of purchase, so keep all of the necessary documents nearby after your initial investment.
 If they deem the hose broke due to improper use (such as using extension cords or plugging it into an unauthorized outlet), then you’re out of luck.